mscdex/node-imap/README.md

         * 'UID' - Messages with message IDs corresponding to the specified message ID set.
 Ranges are permitted (e.g. '2504:2507' or '*' or '2504:*').
     * **Note:** By default, all criterion are ANDed together.
 You can use the special 'OR' on **two** criterion to find messages matching either search criteria (see example above).

-* **fetch**(Integer/String/Array, Object, Function) - _(void)_ - Fetches the message(s) identified by the first parameter, in the currently open mailbox.
+* **fetch**(Integer/String/Array, Object) - _ImapFetch_ - Fetches the message(s) identified by the first parameter, in the currently open mailbox.
 The first parameter can either be an Integer for a single message ID, a String for a message ID range (e.g. '2504:2507' or '*' or '2504:*'), or an Array containing any number of the aforementioned Integers and/or Strings.
-The Function parameter is the callback with two parameters: the error (null if none) and an Array of _FetchResult_ Objects containing the results of the fetch request.
-An Object parameter is a set of options used to determine how and what exactly to fetch.
+The second (Object) parameter is a set of options used to determine how and what exactly to fetch.
 The valid options are:
     * **markSeen** - A Boolean indicating whether to mark the message(s) as read when fetching it. **Default:** false
     * **request** - An Object indicating what to fetch (at least **headers** OR **body** must be set to false -- in other words, you can only fetch one aspect of the message at a time):
         * **struct** - A Boolean indicating whether to fetch the structure of the message. **Default:** true